Abstract Vs. Introduction — Do you know the difference?

-The details of a study, such as precise methods and measurements, are not necessary in the abstract.
-An abstract provides the reader with a clear description of your study and its results without the reader having to read the entire paper.
+An abstract provides the reader with a clear description of your research study and its results without the reader having to read the entire paper.
+The details of a study, such as precise methods and measurements, are not necessarily mentioned in the abstract.
 The abstract is an important tool for researchers who must sift through hundreds of papers from their field of study.

 The abstract holds more significance in articles without open access.
 Reading the abstract would give an idea of the articles, which would otherwise require monetary payment for access.
 In most cases, reviewers will read the abstract to decide whether to continue to review the paper, which is important for you.